emanuelefalbo/ClusterGene/docs/source/usage.rst

 Input Data
 ##########

 The input file for EnGene is file.csv (or tsv) containing CRISPR scores from knockout screens from project Achilles, as well as genomic characterization data from the CCLE project.
-For eample, this can be download from  `<DepMap portal https://depmap.org/portal/download/all/>`_ .
+For eample, this can be download from  `DepMap portal <https://depmap.org/portal/download/all/>`_ .

 .. note::
     The file CRISPRGeneEffect.csv contains the knockout screens scores for all tissue cell lines.
     Therefore, context-specific cell lines must be extracted beforehand.

 .. warning::
-    Continuous updates are added to the portal, thus, it always suggested to employ the latest data set.
+    Continuous updates are added to the portal, thus, it is always suggested to employ the latest data set.

 Submission in Local
 ###################